hammerheim-game/hammerheim-rules/5-warbands.md

 As you are returning to your encampment, you meet one of your old acquaintances.
 He has come to repay an old favour or debt.
-You gain the services of any one Hired Sword (choose from those available to your warband) for the duration of the next battle, free of charge.
-After the battle he will depart, or you may continue to pay for his upkeep as normal.
-See the Hired Swords section on page 219.
+You gain the services of a single character from your Warhammer book worth up to 75pts.
+They may not use any magic items.
+They will join your warband for the next game only before leaving.
+They will not contribute to your exploration dice, but do not require upkeep either - they are completely free.

 ##### Four of a kind